ravachol/kew/CONTRIBUTING.md

 ### Pull Requests

-- Please contact me (ravacholf@proton.me) before doing a big change, or risk the whole thing getting rejected.
+- Please contact me (kew-music-player@proton.me) before doing a big change, or risk the whole thing getting rejected.

 - Try to keep commits fairly small so that they are easy to review.